jcolag/background-generator/README.md

 At some point, it might be worth investigating how to navigate and parse Wiktionary's [names by language](https://en.wiktionary.org/wiki/Category:Names_subcategories_by_language) category.
 It would probably require another layer of mapping data and a fair amount of work, but would improve the chances of names sounding credible to native ears.

 In cases where the writing system isn't strictly the Latin alphabet, the name will also be transliterated, shown along the lines of `"康 肖" (Kang  Xiao)`.
-Like many aspects, here, it's not advisable to take those results as anything more than a starting point, specifically since transliterations of Semitic languages won't include most vowels and the transliteration library doesn't seem to care about any difference between Chinese logograms and Japanese kanji, producing unpleasant results there--`"مهسا حسنی" (mhs Hsny)` (should be *Mahsa Hassani*) or `"直子 高橋" (Zhi Zi  Gao Qiao)` (should be *Naoko Takahashi*)--and probably in other writing systems.
+Like many aspects, here, it's not advisable to take those results as anything more than a starting point, specifically since transliterations of Semitic languages won't include most vowels and the transliteration library doesn't seem to care about any difference between Chinese logograms and Japanese kanji, producing unpleasant results there---`"مهسا حسنی" (mhs Hsny)` (should be *Mahsa Hassani*) or `"直子 高橋" (Zhi Zi  Gao Qiao)` (should be *Naoko Takahashi*)---and probably in other writing systems that I haven't noticed.

-Perhaps noteworthy, the specific project I had in mind for this script involved a world where much of the Northern Hemisphere is irrelevant, so it's designed to be tuned for the Global South.
-To that end, the program has a variable and a command-line parameter to set the northernmost latitude.